Category Archives: Ireland

 • Promotion of public discourse on responses to humanitarian crises, their causes and solutions.

-• Heritage tourism, linking Famine sites in Ireland to related global locations.
+• Promotion of heritage and genealogical tourism, linking Famine sites in Ireland to related sites, communities and descendants globally.

 The Voyage of the Bronze Shoes: Launch of the Global Irish Famine Way, Canada: